Mississippi University for Women Students

 Hannah Heaton, Piano major, Music Education (Fall 2018-)

-During her freshman year in the Fall of 2018, Hannah composed a violin-piano duet and started work on a brass trio.
-Her Out of Reach, for violin and piano, was performed at President Miller's Inauguration recital, A Music Student Showcase in January of 2019, and at the 2019 New Music at the W recital in February.
-In the Spring of 2019, she completed a 3 movement brass trio (Bb trumpet and two tromboned) called In the Clouds, and a piano piece called I Wish.
+Hannah is a very talented young lady.
+During her freshman year she composed a violin-piano duet called Out of Reach, and started working on a brass trio called In the Clouds (Bb trumpet and two trombone).
+Her Out of Reach was performed at President Miller's Inauguration recital, A Music Student Showcase, and at the 2019 New Music at the W recital.
+In the Spring, she completed the 3 movement brass trio and a piano piece called I Wish.
 She played I Wish on a student recital hour and at the Mississippi University for Women's 2019 Homecoming Showcase concert.
-She has also completed a SATB choir piece called The Jenjuly Flower (with cello accompaniment).
-In the fall of 2019, Hannah was named the Mississippi Music Teachers National Association's Young Artist Composer and her Out of Reach was performed at the state conference meeting in Columbus.
+Later in the Spring, she completed a SATB choir piece called The Jenjuly Flower (with cello accompaniment).
+During her sophomore year, Hannah was named the Mississippi Music Teachers National Association's Young Artist Composer and her Out of Reach was performed at the state conference meeting in Columbus.
 She received an honorable mention at the 2019 MTNA regional level.
 In the spring of 2019, she joined BMI.
+In March of 2020, her Out of Reach was performed at the Music by Women International Conference.

 Current Brass Students